 Our Transition Plan and Preparation

-When ARRs are accessible, similar to other financial institutions, Shanghai Commercial Bank will be required to adopt the relevant ARRs for loan and other products referencing.
-In order to ensure a smooth transition away from LIBOR, our Bank will refer to our existing facility agreement with clients and discuss whether it would need to be updated to include a fallback provision.
+When ARRs are accessible, similar to other financial institutions, Shanghai Commercial Bank will be required to adopt the relevant ARRs.
+In order to ensure a smooth transition away from LIBOR, we will refer to our existing facility agreement with clients and discuss whether it would need to be updated to include a fallback provision.

 With this impending transition, Shanghai Commercial Bank has commenced the process to assess and address the associated risks, working closely with our regulators, market participants, and clients to achieve a smooth and orderly LIBOR Transition.

-Clients are our priority and we will proactively provide our clients with updated information, including industry practices and the impact on their loan and other products that held with us.
-From Q4 2020, our branch or relationship manager shall start reaching out to our clients to discuss the necessary arrangements on LIBOR Transition and to answer any questions they may have.
+Clients are our priority and we will proactively provide our clients with updated information, including industry practices and the impact on their products that held with us.
+From Q2 2021, our respective branch manager or relationship manager shall start reaching out to our clients to discuss the necessary arrangements on LIBOR Transition and to answer any questions they may have.